jquery/jquery-ui/README.md

 ---
 When looking at pull requests, first check for [proper commit messages](http://wiki.jqueryui.com/w/page/12137724/Bug-Fixing-Guide).

-Unless everything is fine and you can merge directly via GitHub's interface, fetch the remote first:
+Do not merge pull requests directly through GitHub's interface.

+Fetch the remote first:

-    git remote add [username] [his-fork.git] -f
+    git fetch [their-fork.git] [their-branch]

+Then cherry-pick the commit(s):

+	git cherry-pick [sha-of-commit]

-If you want just one commit and edit the commit message:
+If you need to edit the commit message:

     git cherry-pick -e [sha-of-commit]

+If you need to edit the changes:

+	git cherry-pick -n [sha-of-commit]
+	# make changes
+	git commit --author="[author-name-and-email]"

 If it should go to the stable brach, cherry-pick it to stable:

     git checkout 1-8-stable
-    git cherry-pick -x [sha-of-commit]
+    git cherry-pick -x [sha-of-commit-from-master]

+*NOTE: Do not cherry-pick into 1-8-stable until you have pushed the commit from master upstream.*